cd-barratt/Life_on_the_edge.github.io/Vignette.md

 Again, to elaborate what this is doing - this will read the contents of the `run_LOE_sensitivity.R` script, running through each line in sequence.
 Again it will pass the species name to each of the functions and run them line by line:

 ```
+gea_lfmm(species_binomial)
+gea_rda(species_binomial)
+gea_individual_categorisation(species_binomial)
+quantify_local_adaptations(species_binomial)
 genomic_offset(species_binomial)
-gea_rda_individual_categorisation(species_binomial)
-quantify_local_adaptations(species_binomial)
+neutral_sensitivity(species_binomial)
 adaptive_sensitivity(species_binomial)
-neutral_sensitivity(species_binomial)
 create_circuitscape_inputs(species_binomial)
 ```

+**gea_rda(species_binomial)** and **gea_lfmm(species_binomial)** will re-run the RDA and LFMM analyses with your 'optimised' parameters (defined in the params file, see section #9 above).

 **gea_rda_individual_categorisation(species_binomial)** categorises each individual based on their relative position in the constrained RDA ordination space relative to the environmental predictors (see Razgour et al. 2019).
 The script automatically reads in putative candidate SNPs that have been identified by either/both LFMM and RDA (definable in params file, see below) and then performs a new RDA based on only these candidate SNPs and the environmental data.
 Note here that if you have used the **skip_gea** option, then LotE will expect a space delimited file with a list of identified adaptive loci (which you presumably have prepared outside the toolbox).
-See section 14 for where LotE expect this file.
+See section 17 for where LotE expect this file.

-To select which SNPs you wish to retain for the individual categorization analysis (we recommend using option 1 as the midpoint between being conservative and liberal),  set the '**which_loci**' parameter in the params file to one of the following:
+To select which SNPs you wish to retain for the individual categorization analysis (we recommend using option 0 to use only statisticlaly validated SNPs if you have performed the simulation analyses), set the '**which_loci**' parameter in the params file to one of the following:

 *  0: statistically validated loci only (based on the simulations)
 *  1: present in either RDA (SD<3) or LFMM (FDR<0.05)